blackbaud/sky-addin-client/README.md

 ```

 #### Showing a flyout
-Add-ins are capable of launching a "flyout" user experience to display large quantities of supplementary information related to a task.
+Add-ins are capable of launching a "flyout" user experience to display additional information.

 To launch a flyout, call the `showFlyout` function on the client, passing the URL for the flyout and any context data needed by the flyout: